movestore/movestore.github.io/create_app.md

 ### IO types
 Input and output types have long been restricted to `move::moveStack`, but can now be extended to any other movement related data types.
-Due to deprecation of the `move`pacakge we discourage use of `move::moveStack` for any new Apps.
+Due to deprecation of the `move` package we discourage use of `move::moveStack` for any new Apps.

 After selecting R or R-Shiny as your Runtime Environment, check which types are available in the dropdown list.
 If you need a new IO type for your App, please go to "request a new IO type".
 Please describe your request to us, link to the documentation of the new IO type and adapt our [cargo agent repository](https://github.com/movestore/cargo-agent-r) accordingly, with creating and linking to a pull request.
 See the [README](https://github.com/movestore/cargo-agent-r#readme) there for details.
 Once an administrator has approved your IO type request, it will be available on the platform.
-Make sure to also provide transforamtion Apps to/from other IO types to widen the usability of your App on MoveApps.
+Make sure to also provide transformation Apps to/from other IO types to widen the usability of your App on MoveApps.
 For portability to Python Apps also provide code to transfer your data object to one or several csv-files.

 ![](../files/ReqNewIOtype.png)
 ![](../files/ReqNewIOtype2.png)